Drone Anatomy

 6. Power Distribution Board (PDB) (Optional with some FCs)

 Distributes power from the battery to the ESCs and other components like the flight controller, FPV gear, and LEDs.
-Many modern FCs integrate PDB functionality ("All-in-One" or AIO FCs) 5.
+Many modern FCs integrate PDB functionality ("All-in-One" or AIO FCs) 5arrow-up-right.

 Voltage Regulation: Ensure it provides the correct voltages for different components.
 Current Handling Capacity: Must support the total current draw.
 Soldering Pads: Clearly marked and robust pads are essential for reliable connections.